dgis/xsddiagram/ReadMe.txt

 TODO LIST:

+- Add include a possibility to show the length of an element (Jörg S.)
 - Add a close entry in the File menu (Eric).
 - Add a recently opened list (Eric).
 - BUG: Cascading substitution groups may appear weird.